Paul Watson: A Sunderland Hero or Villain?

 A Pennywell Lad

 Despite what you think of him, it cannot be denied that Paul Watson stemmed from humble origins.
 He was born on Pennywell in 1954, and he’d root himself to that area for most of his adult life having lived out his final years in neighbouring South Hylton.
 Growing up in the 1960s and 70s, it was customary of course for Watson to take the path of the “working man” and he became a shipwright in Pallion.
 Of course early into his career the city would face a tumulus decline of its industry and by 1981 by the time he was only 27 years old, Watson found himself out of a job and posed to reinvent his life.
-He later took up owing a bar, before deciding to pursue further education and studying Law at Teesside University.
+He later took up owning a bar, before deciding to pursue further education and studying Law at Teesside University.

 The club Watson came to run was known as the Ford and Hylton lane club.
 It was in 1993 that Watson received a tip off that the premises were to be burgled.
-According to the Private Eye magazine “he armed himself with two knives, then he and two accomplices lay in wait”.
+According to Private Eye magazine “he armed himself with two knives, then he and two accomplices lay in wait”.
 Three burglars did indeed attack the property.
 One died with a knife wound to the heart, but what happened remains unclear.
 Watson and the two others were charged for murder, but were subsequently acquitted when the prosecution witnesses changed their stories, meaning nothing could be proven.
 Watson would later describe the ordeal as a horrible moment in his life.
 It has been a frequent avenue of attack against him by his critics, but as the facts are not clear one cannot jump to conclusions.

 Four years after the social club incident, Paul Watson commenced his political career in the Labour Party becoming elected councillor for Pallion ward in 1997, a nod to his former shipbuilding career.
 It would be in 2008 that he would become the leader of Sunderland City Council and serve his 9 year tenure.
-His rule over the city was objectively a time of frustration for Sunderland precisely because the great recession undermined investment, seen many development projects get scrapped and intensified political disillusionment of which he became the target of.
+His rule over the city was objectively a time of frustration for Sunderland precisely because the great recession undermined investment, seen many development projects get scrapped and intensified widespread political disillusionment of which he became the target of.

 Supporters of Watson argue that he helped spearhead the city’s regeneration, and argue that he “stood up” for wearside in resisting the North East combined authority.
 Things completed under his tenure included the redevelopment of Sunniside, the Northern Spire Bridge and Keel Square.
 The first one never lived up to its potential however.
 Supporters also like to give him credit for helping wrestle Tesco away from the Vaux site, even if he did not live to see development there commence.
 It can be argued Graeme Miller “reaped” a lot of the groundwork he laid.